-During the first year of traveling, my iPhone was the sole gear I used to capture and record all my adventures and travels.
+My iPhone was the sole gear I used to capture and record all my adventures and travels during the first year of traveling.
 Here are the samples of the photos I took:

-Though the photos I shoot were not as great as the photos taken by a mirrorless camera, my iPhone 8+ served me well.
+Though the photos I shot were not as great as those taken by a mirrorless camera, my iPhone 8+ served me well.
 It is turning four years old now.
 It works and could take good photos still, despite its age.

 Before, I was an Android fan.
-I loved Android Phones because they are customizable, tweakable, and affordable.
+I love Android Phones because they are customizable, tweakable, and affordable.

-When I discovered how iPhone captures photos, I was transformed into an Apple lover instantly.
+When I discovered how iPhone captures photos, I instantly transformed into an Apple lover.
 What I like the most about its camera is that it always launches without fail.
 Third-party photography apps work flawlessly – as they are made solely for iPhone’s hardware.

-I want people to enjoy their life and have their souvenirs from the moments they create.
+I want people to enjoy their life and have souvenirs from the moments they create.

 In this blog post, I wrote you a guide on taking good photos with an iPhone (or any smartphone) beautifully.